tlextrait/Participation-Forum/README.md

 The Participation Forum is a Moodle module developed in 2011 by [Thomas Lextrait](http://tlextrait.com) / [Lychee Apps](http://lycheeapps.com), and [Brant Knutzen](http://brant.knutzen.se/).
 Testing and further development plans are underway at the University of Hong Kong.

+This project is open-source and maintained by the community.
+Your contributions are welcome.
+To contribute, fork this repository.

 ## Requirements

 * Moodle 2.4+